Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Attack Cantrip**

-    You learn one cantrip that requires an attack roll.
-Choose the cantrip from the bard, cleric, druid, sorcerer, warlock, or wizard spell list.
+    You learn one cantrip that requires an :d20-attack: **Attack Roll**.
+Choose the cantrip from the Bard, Cleric, druid, Druid, Warlock, or Wizard spell list.

     The spells' spellcasting ability is the ability increased by this feat.